baimard/gestion/README.md

 * Generate an invoice
 * Generate product lines to include in quotes

-You can generate PDFs directly from the app and save them to your Nextcloud.
+You can generate PDFs directly from the app and save them to your Nextcloud